Multiplicative preprojective algebras are 2-Calabi-Yau: Abstract

 \section{Abstract}

 We prove that multiplicative preprojective algebras, defined by Crawley-Boevey and Shaw, are 2-Calabi--Yau algebras, in the case of quivers containing unoriented cycles.
 If the quiver is not itself a cycle, we show that the center is trivial, and hence the Calabi--Yau structure is unique.
 If the quiver is a cycle, we show that the algebra is a non-commutative crepant resolution of its center, the ring of functions on the corresponding multiplicative quiver variety with a type A surface singularity.
 We also prove that the dg versions of these algebras (arising as certain Fukaya categories) are formal.
 We conjecture that the same properties hold for all non-Dynkin quivers, with respect to any extended Dynkin subquiver (note that the cycle is the type A case).
-Finally, we prove that multiplicative quiver varieties—for all quivers—are formally locally isomorphic to ordinary quiver varieties.
-In particular, they are all normal and have rational Gorenstein singularities.
+Finally, we prove that multiplicative quiver varieties---for all quivers---are formally locally isomorphic to ordinary quiver varieties.
+In particular, they are all symplectic singularities (which implies they are normal and have rational Gorenstein singularities).
 This includes character varieties of Riemann surfaces with punctures and monodromy conditions.
+We deduce this from a more general statement about 2-Calabi--Yau algebras (following Bocklandt, Galluzzi, and Vaccarino).